Table of contents

 Hard Subs are permanently burned into the video image and cannot be turned off.
 This ensures they play on any device (like TVs).
 Soft Subs (ASS/SRT) are separate tracks that you can toggle on or off in your video player (like VLC or MPV).

 Because that’s what most fansubs use—it supports cool effects, better timing, and stylish text.
 It supports custom fonts, colors, on-screen positioning, and effects (like for opening song lyrics).
-Downloading in this format with StreamFab gives you the full, intended viewing experience that basic SRT files can't provide.
+Saving in this format with StreamFab gives you the full, intended viewing experience that basic SRT files can't provide.

 Crunchyroll opening up offline access to the Fan Plan in 2026 is definitely a step forward, saving a bit of upgrade money for casual users.
 But if you are fed up with the 48-hour limit where shows expire halfway through watching, or if you want to enjoy lag-free 1080p anime on a big PC screen, the official App is clearly not perfect.